target/grease/docs/GreaseGuide/user_guide.rst

         def test_command(self):
             d = webserver_check_alive()
-            # Overload the restart_nginx function for testing purposes
+            # Create some state in the database
             for i in range(0, 5):
                 d.variable_storage.insert_one(
                     {